ryantd42/NY-Legislative-Git/2023/A3786A-2023/bill.md

   ___________

- Introduced  by M. of A. GUNTHER -- read once and referred to the Commit- tee on Agriculture
+ Introduced  by M. of A. GUNTHER -- read once and referred to the Commit- tee on Agriculture --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the agriculture and markets law, in relation to land used in agricultural production

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The opening paragraph of subdivision 4 of  section  301  of the  agriculture  and markets law, as amended by chapter 344 of the laws of 2012, is amended to read as follows:
+Subdivision 4 of section 301 of the agriculture and markets law is amended by adding two new paragraphs o and p to read as follows:
-  "Land used in agricultural production" means not less than seven acres of land used as a single operation in the preceding two  years  for  the production  for  sale  of  crops,  livestock or livestock products of an average gross sales value of ten thousand dollars or more; or, not  less than  seven  acres  of land used in the preceding two years to support a commercial horse boarding operation or  a  commercial  equine  operation with annual gross receipts of ten thousand dollars or more.
-Land used in agricultural  production shall not include land or portions thereof used for processing or retail merchandising of such crops, livestock or live- stock products, PROVIDED, HOWEVER, THAT THIS EXCLUSION SHALL  NOT  APPLY TO  FIELD  CROPS  GROWN  AND CONSUMED ON A FARM BY ANIMALS ON SUCH FARM.
- Land used in agricultural production shall also include:
+  O.  LAND THAT IS OWNED OR RENTED AS A FARM OPERATION FOR THE PRECEDING TWO YEARS FOR THE PRODUCTION FOR SALE OF CROPS, LIVESTOCK  OR  LIVESTOCK PRODUCTS,  THAT  CONSISTS OF (1) NOT LESS THAN SEVEN ACRES AND AN ANNUAL GROSS SALES VALUE OF FIVE THOUSAND DOLLARS OR MORE;  OR  (2)  LESS  THAN SEVEN  ACRES  AND  AN  ANNUAL  GROSS SALES VALUE OF THIRTY-FIVE THOUSAND DOLLARS OR MORE.
+SUCH FARM OPERATION SHALL ALSO  BE  ABLE  TO  ESTABLISH THAT  THE  FARM  OPERATION  WILL MEET THE GROSS SALES VALUE REQUIREMENTS DESCRIBED IN PARAGRAPH F OF  THIS  SUBDIVISION  WITHIN  THREE  YEARS  OF ATTAINING  AN  AGRICULTURAL ASSESSMENT.
+THE COMMISSIONER OR THE ADVISORY BOARD ESTABLISHED PURSUANT TO SECTION THREE HUNDRED NINE-A OF THIS ARTI- CLE SHALL CREATE A SET OF METRICS AND CONSIDERATIONS USED  BY  ASSESSORS TO DETERMINE WHETHER THE FARM OPERATION WILL MEET SUCH GROSS SALES VALUE REQUIREMENT  WITHIN  THREE  YEARS.
+ASSESSORS SHALL USE SUCH METRICS AND CONSIDERATIONS AND SHALL GIVE SPECIAL CONSIDERATION TO  FARM  OPERATIONS THAT  WERE AWARDED ANY STATE OR FEDERAL GRANTS, IN PARTICULAR GRANTS FOR BEGINNING FARMERS AND GRANTS FOR ECONOMICALLY AND SOCIALLY DISADVANTAGED FARMERS.
+THE COMMISSIONER OR THE ADVISORY BOARD ESTABLISHED PURSUANT  TO SECTION  THREE  HUNDRED  NINE-A  OF  THIS ARTICLE SHALL MONITOR THE FARM OPERATION'S PROGRESS, AS WELL AS CONNECT TO RESOURCES TO ENSURE THE FARM OPERATION MEETS THE GROSS SALES VALUE REQUIREMENT WITHIN THE TIME ALLOT- TED.
+LAND THAT RECEIVES AN AGRICULTURAL ASSESSMENT AND IS UNABLE TO MEET THE REQUIRED GROSS SALES VALUE WITHIN THREE YEARS AS DESCRIBED  IN  THIS

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04380-05-3
+ A. 3786--A  2

+ PARAGRAPH  SHALL  NO  LONGER BE CONSIDERED LAND  USED  IN AGRICULTURAL PRODUCTION PURSUANT TO THIS SUBDIVISION.
+  P.  LAND  OF  NOT  LESS  THAN SEVEN ACRES THAT IS OWNED OR RENTED BY A NEWLY ESTABLISHED FARM OPERATION FOR THE PRODUCTION FOR SALE  OF  CROPS, LIVESTOCK  OR LIVESTOCK PRODUCTS IN ITS FIRST OR SECOND YEAR OF AGRICUL- TURAL PRODUCTION, WHICH DOES NOT INDEPENDENTLY SATISFY THE  GROSS  SALES VALUE  REQUIREMENT,  BUT IS ABLE TO ESTABLISH THAT THE FARMING OPERATION WILL MEET THE GROSS SALES VALUE REQUIREMENTS DESCRIBED IN PARAGRAPH F OF THIS SUBDIVISION WITHIN FIVE YEARS OF ATTAINING AN AGRICULTURAL  ASSESS- MENT.
+THE  COMMISSIONER  OR  THE ADVISORY BOARD ESTABLISHED PURSUANT TO SECTION THREE HUNDRED NINE-A OF THIS  ARTICLE  SHALL  CREATE  A  SET  OF METRICS  AND  CONSIDERATIONS  USED BY ASSESSORS TO DETERMINE WHETHER THE FARM OPERATION WILL MEET SUCH GROSS SALES VALUE REQUIREMENT WITHIN  FIVE YEARS.
+ASSESSORS  SHALL  USE  SUCH METRICS AND CONSIDERATIONS AND SHALL GIVE SPECIAL CONSIDERATION TO FARM  OPERATIONS  THAT  WERE  AWARDED  ANY STATE  OR FEDERAL GRANTS, IN PARTICULAR GRANTS FOR BEGINNING FARMERS AND GRANTS FOR ECONOMICALLY AND SOCIALLY DISADVANTAGED FARMERS.
+THE  COMMIS- SIONER  OR  THE  ADVISORY  BOARD  ESTABLISHED  PURSUANT TO SECTION THREE HUNDRED NINE-A OF  THIS  ARTICLE  SHALL  MONITOR  THE  FARM  OPERATION'S PROGRESS  AS  WELL  AS CONNECT TO RESOURCES TO ENSURE THE FARM OPERATION MEETS THE GROSS SALES VALUE REQUIREMENT WITHIN THE TIME  ALLOTTED.
+LAND THAT  RECEIVES  AN  AGRICULTURAL  ASSESSMENT  AND  IS UNABLE TO MEET THE REQUIRED GROSS SALES VALUE IN FIVE YEARS AS DESCRIBED IN THIS  PARAGRAPH SHALL  NO  LONGER  BE  CONSIDERED  LAND  USED IN AGRICULTURAL PRODUCTION PURSUANT TO THIS SUBDIVISION.
   § 2.
-This act shall take effect on the thirtieth day  after  it  shall have  become  a  law and shall apply to assessment rolls prepared on the basis of a taxable status date occurring on or after such  date.
-Effec- tive  immediately,  the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this act on its effective date are authorized to be made and completed on or before such effective date.
+This act shall take effect one year after it shall have become  a law and shall apply to assessment rolls prepared on the basis of a taxa- ble  status date occurring on or after such date.
+Effective immediately, the addition, amendment and/or repeal of any rule or  regulation  neces- sary  for  the  implementation  of  this  act  on its effective date are authorized to be made and completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04380-01-3